BABrandes/Observables/docs/api_reference.md

 #### **`detach()`**

-Disconnects this observable from all bindings, creating an isolated HookNexus.
+Disconnects this observable from all bindings, creating an isolated Nexus.

 **Returns:** `None`